deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "I wasn't being kind about her."

-"I... guessed...
-As much.
+"I...guessed...As much.
 Whew."
 He straightened up, still breathing heavily but clearly more in control again now.

 "What do you want, Golron?"